 - Curiosity: One way to avoid beating yourself up is to view your behaviors with curiosity rather than judgment.
 Under every undesired behavior is a limiting belief.
 Every thing we do is for a reason, but often not the reason we immediately suspect.
 True change involves uprooting limiting and illogical beliefs and replacing them with rational and helpful beliefs.

 What does this look like in action?
 Here’s an example: You notice that you regularly eat past the point of fullness at restaurants.
-You ask yourself gently, “Why do I do this?”
-Each time you ask yourself (perhaps over weeks or months) you notice another limiting belief.
+You decide to figure out why.
+Through repeated gentle inquiry you name and notice the limiting beliefs that cause this overeating.
 Perhaps there is a part of you that believes that leaving food on your plate is wasteful.
 Later you realize that you feel like you should be eating if others at the table are still eating, in order to have a sense of belonging.
 You challenge these beliefs and practice reminding yourself that the purpose of eating is for you to feel satisfied.
 Sometimes you still overeat at restaurants, and when you do, you take the time to figure out why.
 Over time you notice that you overeat less and less.

 Another challenge is that we often don’t realize how big and complicated our goal is.
 Becoming an intuitive eater, for example, is a huge goal.
 It absolutely cannot happen all at once.
 As a coach, part of my job is to help you break down your big goal into smaller sub goals.
 Then, I help you think realistically about how you can begin working towards those goals.

-This isn’t easy for most of us because we’re surrounded by sources of ridiculous goals.
+This isn’t easy for most of us because we’re surrounded by absurd media messages.
 “Get a flat belly by doing this one simple thing!”
 “Lose a bazillion pounds in one second with no effort!”
 “End your insomnia forever in 3 simple steps!”
 Before you take on a goal, ask yourself: “When I think about doing this, how do I feel?”
 If you feel scared, overwhelmed, anxious, elated, excited, or any other strong emotion, you’re probably biting off more than you can chew.

 If thinking about taking on a goal feels a bit different, maybe a bit challenging, but pretty reasonable, you’re likely to complete it successfully, which builds up your sense of self-efficacy (“I can make things happen!”)
-If you didn’t meet your goals, it’s an opportunity to learn about your hidden limiting beliefs.
+If you didn’t meet your goal, it’s an opportunity to learn about your hidden limiting beliefs (we always have a reason).
 If you did meet your goals, you give yourself a high five and start forming your next goals (and by goals I mean the subgoals that get your toward your big goals).

 The more you practice this effective change process, the easier it gets, and you’ll find yourself able to make major life changes.
 Yes, it’s not as glamorous as the empty promises you get from sensationalist media, but it’s real and it works.Are you ready to become an intuitive eater?
 Sign up for free weekly tips.
 Each tip covers one of the major subgoals of intuitive eating, and includes some practical and effective ways to achieve that goal.